Skip to main content

 6. Choose the RemNote tile.

-7. Select the backup that you want to import (see the previous section, Finding a backup to restore, if you're not sure how to find one).
+7. Click Select File and select the backup file you want to restore (if you're not sure how to find one, see the previous section, Finding a backup to restore).

 8. Click Open.